ShawnDiego15/PCC_Exercises/README.md

 Starting in chapter 12, the chapters shift into projects.

 The overview.md file is work in progress of a full outline of all exercises.

+Despite having this collection available in a repository, it is likely some of later exercises are recreated in their own Repo.
+If this proves to be the case, I will keep this collection updated and list related repositories within this README.